iadic/Primate-Nasal-Thermal/README.md

-# 🐵 Primate-Nasal-Thermal
+# 🐵🐵 Primate-Nasal-Thermal 🐵🐵

-This repository contains all the core code used in my final year dissertation project: **Primate Nasal Temperature Tracking in Thermal Imaging**.
+This repository contains all the main source code used for my final year dissertation project on: **Primate Nasal Temperature Tracking in Thermal Imaging**.

-Below is an overview of each section and how to run the associated files.
+(See report write up for explaination).

----
+Below is an overview of each file in this repository: what is contained and how to run it.

-## 📦 Fence Mitigation
+## Fence Mitigation

 > All notebooks in this section were run on **Google Colab** (also compatible with **Jupyter Notebook**).